Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.5.4 =
+* Fix: The calendar start "Now" option in list view now correctly displays events that have started but not yet ended.

 = 3.5.3 =
 * Fix: Even after upgrading to PHP 8.x, an admin notice still appears to upgrade to PHP8.